Matt-Mf/Mio-Sito/content/projects.md

 OS:

-* Business backup solution with Duplicati.
+* Backup solution with Duplicati, Macrium and Timeshift.
 * Windows 7 to 10 update and migration.